-But to use it effectively, you'll need to learn how to navigate your way through Sketch.
+But to use Sketch effectively, you'll need to learn how to navigate your way through the program's many features.
 That's why we’ve found the best paid and free Sketch courses, so you can delve into Sketch without fuss.

 What is Sketch?

 Sketch is a powerful design tool for Mac (it requires Mac OS X 10.11+) entirely focused on hosting user interface design, websites and icons – design which is a fundamental part of any rebrand, campaign or product launch.
 With a digital first society, skills of a graphic and UX designer can overlap.

 Most projects will involve creating an app, social media launch, website or icon – just read our interview with Possible's executive creative director Pablo Marques to get an idea of what to expect from a creative team working in digital strategy.

 Sketch can be used to create brilliant digital designs, whether for mobile or desktop, and – as new resources and plugins are almost constantly produced (such as InVision's plugin allowing the ability to build lightweight mobile prototypes directly in Sketch) – is a great way to keep up with the industry and stay current.
 In Sketch you can create vectors, layers, text, pages and artboards, grids and Bitmap editing.
 Exporting your design can be done with built-in exporting tools and you can check to make sure everything works with a real-time preview on your device.

 Sketch is popular, but it’s not as established (or expensive) as Photoshop, which has a lifetime’s worth of official and – largely – unofficial reading material (see our round up of the 86 Best Photoshop tutorials online).
 We’ve scoured the web to help you tackle one of the most popular UX design tools around.